Skip to content

 protoWorkstacean supports two agent patterns:

-• In-process — the agent runs inside the workstacean process, powered by @protolabsai/sdk.
-Skills execute as @protolabsai/sdk sessions with a configurable system prompt and tool whitelist.
-Example today: ava (conversational chat agent, no tools).
+• In-process — the agent runs inside the workstacean process, powered by LangGraph's createReactAgent.
+Skills execute as LangGraph ReAct sessions with a configurable system prompt, model (via the LiteLLM gateway), and tool whitelist.
+Defined in workspace/agents/<name>.yaml.
+Examples today: ava (conversational chat + fleet-delegation tools), quinn (PR review / bug triage — absorbed from a standalone service; it is not an A2A agent), proto, protobot.

 • External A2A — the agent runs in a separate service with its own HTTP surface. protoWorkstacean calls it over JSON-RPC 2.0.
 Right choice for stateful agents with their own infrastructure.
-Examples today: the protoMaker team (at ${AVA_BASE_URL}/a2a, handles board ops and planning), Quinn (PR review, bug triage), protoContent (Jon/Cindi content), Frank (infra).
+The only live A2A agent today is protopen (security / pentest / RF recon, remote on the steamdeck at ${PROTOPEN_BASE_URL}/a2a).

 Both patterns register into ExecutorRegistry and are dispatched by SkillDispatcherPlugin.
 From the bus's perspective they are identical — both consume agent.skill.request and reply on agent.skill.response.<correlationId>.

 In-process agents are defined in workspace/agents/<name>.yaml.
-AgentRuntimePlugin reads all .yaml files in that directory at startup and registers a ProtoSdkExecutor for each one.
+AgentRuntimePlugin reads all .yaml files in that directory at startup and registers a DeepAgentExecutor for each one.

 # Unique agent name — used for routing and logging.